 Further information in relation to the Australian Combustible Cladding Class Actions

-IMF Bentham and William Roberts Lawyers are working together to investigate and bring viable claims for compensation, on behalf of persons and entities with proprietary interests in buildings in Australia, on which there is installed certain types of aluminium composite panel cladding with a combustible core comprised wholly or substantially of polyethylene (PE).
+Omni Bridgeway (formerly IMF Bentham) and William Roberts Lawyers are working together to investigate and bring viable claims for compensation, on behalf of persons and entities with proprietary interests in buildings in Australia, on which there is installed certain types of aluminium composite panel cladding with a combustible core comprised wholly or substantially of polyethylene (PE).
 These persons and entities are the owners, owners corporations and leaseholders of buildings affected by PE core cladding.

 The current class actions

-This first court proceeding (Alucobond Combustible Cladding Class Action) is a product liability claim against 3A Composites GmbH and Halifax Vogel Group Pty Limited (Respondents).
-The Respondents are the manufacturers of Alucobond PE cladding products.
-If you have a building with Alucobond PE cladding products, you are encouraged to sign and return the Funding Agreement and the Lawyers’ Retainer to IMF (see How to participate in the Class Actions below).
+This first court proceeding (Alucobond Combustible Cladding Class Action) is a product liability claim and a claim for false or misleading representations and misleading conduct against 3A Composites GmbH and Halifax Vogel Group Pty Limited (Respondents).
+The Respondents are the manufacturers of Alucobond PE core cladding products.
+If you have a building with Alucobond PE core cladding products, such as those marketed under the names Alucobond PE and Alucobond Plus, you are encouraged to register your interest - obligation free (see How to Participate in the Class Actions below).

 Other possible class actions

 We are continuing to investigate possible class actions against other manufacturers in relation to other PE core cladding products.

 The current class actions will not necessarily be restricted to buildings with Alucobond PE and Vitrabond PE Core cladding products.
-Accordingly, if you have a building with PE core cladding that is not Alucobond or Vitrabond branded, you are also encouraged to sign and return the Funding Agreement and the Lawyers’ Retainer.
+Accordingly, if you have a building with PE core cladding that is not Alucobond or Vitrabond branded, you are also encouraged to register your interest - obligation free (see How to Participate in the Class Actions below).

 The law firm which is conducting the prosecution of the current class actions, William Roberts Lawyers will assess whether or not your building may be eligible to participate in one or the other of the current class actions or any possible future class action.

 It is not proposed that any entities other than certain manufacturers of PE core cladding be sued in the current class actions or any future class action.

 Compensation to be recovered